March 13, 2017

-Wildlife Policy Intern—Wildlife Protection
+Wildlife Policy Interns—Wildlife Protection

 Responsibilities and projects include:

-- Read wildlife-related educational materials/articles and compile research
+- Read wildlife-related media and educational materials

 - Assist with outreach related to wildlife protection issues

 Strong intern applicants have a passion for making a difference in the lives of animals and meet the following requirements:

 - Must have completed some university-level coursework

 - Superior written and oral communication skills, as well as strong critical thinking skills

 - Strong research, editing, reading, problem-solving, and time management skills

 - Able to adapt quickly to changing priorities